TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Tutorials/CustomLinkBrowser.rst

 .. include:: /Includes.rst.txt
-.. index:: LinkBrowser; Custom
+.. index:: Link Browser; Custom
 .. _tutorial-github-link-handler:

 ============================
-Create a custom link browser
+Create a custom link handler
 ============================

 In this tutorial we create a custom link browser and the associated